Pet Rat vs Rex Guinea Pig: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pet Rat has a typical lifespan of 2-3 years, while Rex Guinea Pig lives approximately 5-7 years.
 Health profiles differ significantly between these small animals.
 Pet Rat is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
 Rex Guinea Pig faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two small animals based on these risk profiles.
-Prospective owners should discuss breed-specific health screening with a exotic veterinarian before making their decision.
+Prospective owners should discuss breed-specific health screening with an exotic veterinarian before making their decision.

 Best for Low-Maintenance Health